 The Stratford District Council (SDC) maintains a closed landfill located on Victoria Road at Stratford, in the Patea catchment.
 The landfill was closed to the public on 11 March 2002 and to commercial disposers on 23 March 2002.
 The site has more recently been used to dewater and dispose of oxidation pond sludge from the adjacent municipal waste water treatment plant but this activity ceased in early 2006 and the landfill was recapped and reinstated.
-The only external material now accepted at the landfill is soil from a local sawmill site remediation project and this activity is covered by separate consent held by a third party.
+The only external material now accepted at the landfill is soil from a local sawmill site remediation project.
+This activity is covered by separate consent held by a third party.

-The SDC also maintains closed landfills at Douglas Rd, Huiroa, in the Patea catchment and Wingrove Rd, Pukengahu, also in the Patea catchment.
-Both the Huiroa and Pukengahu landfills have been closed since 1991 but are still monitored with regards to maintenance and leachate discharge on a three yearly basis.
-These landfills are monitored on triennial basis and monitoring was not scheduled for the 2012-2013 period.
+The SDC also maintains closed landfills at Douglas Rd, Huiroa, and Wingrove Rd, Pukengahu, in the Patea catchment.
+Both the Huiroa and Pukengahu landfills have been closed since 1991 but are still monitored with regards to maintenance and leachate discharge.
+These landfills are monitored on a triennial basis and monitoring was not scheduled for the 2013-2014 period.

-This report for the period July 2012-June 2013 describes the monitoring programme implemented by the Taranaki Regional Council to assess the Stratford District Council's environmental performance during the period under review, and the results and environmental effects of the Stratford District Council's activities.
+This report for the period July 2013-June 2014 describes the monitoring programme implemented by the Taranaki Regional Council (TRC) to assess the SDC's environmental performance during the period under review, and the results and environmental effects of their activities.

-SDC holds a total of three resource consents, which include a total of 14 special conditions setting out the requirements that SDC must satisfy.
+SDC holds three resource consents, which include a total of 14 special conditions setting out the requirements that SDC must satisfy.

-The Council's monitoring programme for the period under review included five inspections and five water samples collected for physicochemical analysis, and one biomonitoring survey of receiving waters.
+TRC's monitoring programme for the closed landfill at Stratford included four inspections, three water samples collected for physicochemical analysis, and one biomonitoring survey of receiving waters.

-The monitoring showed that there were only minor effects on the environment due to the discharges at SDC's landfill sites.
+The monitoring showed that there were only minor effects on the environment due to the discharges at the closed landfill at Stratford.

-During the period under review, the Stratford District Council demonstrated a high level of environmental performance and compliance with all the resource consents.
-Council received no complaints about the site and nor were any incidents recorded.
+During the period under review, SDC demonstrated a high level of environmental performance and compliance with all the resource consents.
+TRC received no complaints about any of the sites and no incidents were recorded.

-For reference, in the 2012-2013 year 35% of consent holders in Taranaki monitored through tailored compliance monitoring programmes achieved a high level of environmental performance and compliance with their consents, while another 59% demonstrated a good level of environmental performance and compliance with their consents.
+For reference, in the 2013-2014 year, 60% of consent holders in Taranaki monitored through tailored compliance monitoring programmes achieved a high level of environmental performance and compliance with their consents, while another 29% demonstrated a good level of environmental performance and compliance with their consents.

-There were no incidents recorded by Council in regards to SDC's landfill site during the period under review.
+There were no incidents recorded by TRC in regards to SDC's landfill sites during the period under review.

-This report includes recommendations for the 2013-2014 year.
+This report includes recommendations for the 2014-2015 year.